Michael Czerny

-Michael Felix Czerny (born 18 July 1946) is a Czech-born Canadian Catholic prelate who has served as prefect of the Dicastery for Promoting Integral Human Development since 2022.
+Michael Felix Czerny, (born 18 July 1946) is a Czech-born Canadian Catholic prelate who served as prefect of the Dicastery for Promoting Integral Human Development between 2022 and 2026.
 He was under secretary of the dicastery's Migrants and Refugees Section from 2017 to 2022.
 Pope Francis made him a cardinal in 2019.

 A member of the Jesuits, Czerny has worked to promote social justice in Canada, Latin America, Africa, and Rome.

 Early years

 Michael Czerny was born in Brno, Czechoslovakia, on 18 July 1946.
-His mother's family were Jewish converts to Catholicism.
-After the Nazis occupied Czechoslovakia, his maternal grandparents and two of his mother's brothers were interned in Terezín, where his grandfather died.
-The others were moved to Auschwitz and the brothers died in labor camps.
+His mother's family was Jewish converts to Catholicism.
+After the Germans occupied Czechoslovakia, his maternal grandparents and two of his mother's brothers were interned in Terezín, where his grandfather died.
+The others were moved to Auschwitz, and the brothers died in labor camps.
 Michael's mother, because she was Jewish, was forced into farm labor and then imprisoned for 20 months; his father was forced to farm labor for refusing to divorce her.
 His parents immigrated to Canada by ship in 1948, bringing Michael and his brother.

 Following his 1963 graduation from Loyola High School in Montreal, Czerny joined the Jesuits on 14 August 1964.
 He did his novitiate in Guelph, Ontario, and then studied classics and philosophy at Gonzaga University in Spokane, Washington, earning his bachelor's degree in classics and philosophy in 1968.
 He taught for a year at Gonzaga High School in St. John's, he pursued further studies in theology in Chicago and at Regis College in Toronto.
 On 9 June 1973, he was ordained a priest for the Upper Canadian Province (now the Jesuit Province of Canada) in Willowdale, Ontario.
 He obtained his doctorate in interdisciplinary studies from the University of Chicago in 1978.